-This film is presented in partnership with The Free Speech Society, a omaha-based non-partisan forum guided by principles of non-confrontational debate, with a focus on listening and discerning – valuing the input of all.
-Stay after the film for a discussion!
+The Free Speech Society was created in 2016 to facilitate healthy discussion regarding civic and political issues.
+It’s a non-partisan forum guided by principles of non-confrontational debate, with a focus on listening and discerning – valuing the input of all.

 Film Information